Article

 • Do not obtain adequate buy-in from key players

-To alleviate some of these pain points and set your nonprofit up for strategic planning success, begin with the following:
+To set your nonprofit up for strategic planning success, begin with the following:

 1. Establish a Planning Team

 Your planning team should include board members, senior staff, and key stakeholders.
-This group will actively participate in the strategic planning process, providing their diverse perspectives along the way.
-Individuals will also serve as champions for the ongoing efforts to maintain momentum and commitment throughout the organization, using the strategic plan as a guide.
+This group will actively participate, share diverse perspectives, and serve as ongoing champions.

 2. Define Mission, Vision, and Values